Sabrinas Organizing

 Paying your bills on time:

-• Use "Auto Pay" for your bills and use "Direct Deposit" with your paycheck from your bank.
+Use "Auto Pay" for your bills and "Direct Deposit" for your paycheck through your bank.
 Use Bill Pay through your bank.
+Automation is your best friend - the fewer things you have to actively remember, the better.

-• Don't have money and want to buy something: Take a photo of the items that you want to buy as a reminder for the future.
+Don't have money for something right now, but want to buy it later?
+Take a photo of the item as a reminder for the future.
+Create a "Wish List" album on your phone so everything is in one place.

 Remembering to call someone: